35mm Film - OLLIE'S CHOICE Expired Mystery Box (5 Rolls)

 Greetings folks.
 Michael Raso here.
 Since its inception in 2009, The Film Photography Project has been storing a wide variety of expired films spanning three different refrigerators.
 It's time to open up the chilly vaults and offer the film to you!
-Each hand-pick box is dedicated to the memory of Ollie, the FPP Pug that passed away this past May.
+Each hand-pick box is dedicated to the memory of Ollie, the FPP Pug that passed away in 2018.
 Back in the old days Ollie would head into the FPP Studio with me a few times per week.

 Each box is random and I’ve done my very best to make sure there’s variety in every box.
 Can’t tell you what’s in each box but it might be a mix of BW, Color Negative and Color Slide.
-ISOs will range from 50 iso to 3200 iso.
+ISOs will range from Low ISO (that's under 25 iso) to 3200 iso.
 All films are easy to process as BW, C-41 or E6.
-All boxes have a surprise 6th roll in them!!

 Tips for processing and shooting.

 Film loses sensitivity over time and color film will have some dye shifting.
 The general rule of thumb is to cut your ISO in half for every decade the film has aged.
 For example, shoot iso 400 film that is 1 decade old at 200 iso.
 If the film in your possession is not dated cut your film’s iso in half.
 If the canister looks old, shoot at an even lower iso.
 Use a camera where you can manually enter or override your iso.